Housing Rules Approved To Provide Accommodation Facility To Balochistan Govt Officials - UrduPoint

 Housing Rules Approved To Provide Accommodation Facility To Balochistan Govt Officials

-ISLAMABAD, Oct 8 (UrduPoint / Pakistan Point News - 8th Oct, 2020 ) :The Balchistan government has approved the Housing Facility Rules 2020, for the allotment of accommodation and housing facility to the employees of Balochistan working in Federal capital.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Oct, 2020 ) :The Balochistan government has approved the Housing Facility Rules 2020, for the allotment of accommodation and housing facility to the employees of Balochistan working in Federal capital.

-The move was aimed to provide the accommodation facility to the provincial and federal employees in Islamabad, said an official of the Balochistan government on Thursday.
+The move was aimed to provide the accommodation facility to the provincial and federal employees in Islamabad, said an official of the Balochistan government.

 The applicants would have to get verified their domicile certificates of respective districts of Balochistan from the authorities concerned, he added.